Skip to content

 git push -u origin feature/new-feature

-# After CI passes, merge
+# After CI is green, squash-merge

 gh pr merge --squash